neuralmidifx/neuralmidifx.github.io/docs/ImplementationCheckList.md

 ---
 layout: default
-title: Implementation Check List
+title: Implementation Checklist
-nav_order: 5
+nav_order: 6
 ---

-# Implementation Check List
+# Implementation Checklist
 {: .no_toc }

 Use this checklist to make sure that you have implemented all the necessary steps to deploy your model!